levandyck/levandyck.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I gave a talk at the SFB workshop "Categorization in Perception and Action: Minds, Models, Mechanisms" held at Rauischholzhausen Castle.
+I gave a talk at the SFB workshop "Categorization in Perception and Action" held at Schloss Rauischholzhausen.